theomarentes/arbitrage-checker/README.md

 <br>

 ## Installation
-Using the python domain sniper requires a Gmail app specific password: [support.google.com](https://support.google.com/accounts/answer/185833)
+Using the arbitrage checker requires a Gmail app specific password: [support.google.com](https://support.google.com/accounts/answer/185833)

 Input each value into the main.py file: